dsagman/advent-of-code/README.md

-# advent-2022
+# advent-of-code

-Doing Advent of Code 2022.
+Doing Advent of Code.

+In 2022 I made it to day 16.

+Now for 2023.

 We'll see how far I get before I give up.
-And if I can keep up with multiple languages.

 https://adventofcode.com/